-A) The Central Examinations Committee shall comprise:

-- The Vice President for Academic Affairs/Chairperson.

-- Deans of Academic Programmes,

-- Director of Admissions, Registration and Examination,

-- Director of Quality Assurance Department,

-- Chief External Examiners as required.

-B) The Central Examinations Committee (CEC) shall assume the following tasks:

-1. Approve final course results as per recommendations from Branch and Faculty Examination Committees.

-2. Approve any modifications of students' grades as received from Faculty Examinations Committees or Branch Appeals/Re appeals Committees.

-3. Approve expected graduate lists.

-4. Approve unified forms of recording marks at the branches to prepare them for viewing by different exam committees

-5. Devise general frameworks and policies pertaining to university examinations without prejudice to the relevant provisions of university bylaws and regulations.

-6. Study any obstacles impeding the implementation of examination rules and procedures and submit appropriate proposals for resolving thereof to the University Council.
+- A) The Central Examinations Committee (CEC) shall comprise: - The VPAA&SR/Chairperson. - Academic Programmes Deans. - Head of Registration and Examination Department. - Director/Rector of Quality Assurance and Accreditation Department. - Chief External Examiners. - B) The CEC shall assume the following tasks: - Approve final course results as per recommendations from the BEC and FEC. - Approve any modifications of students' grades as received from FEC or BAC/BRC. - Approve expected graduate lists. - Approve unified forms of recording marks at the branches to prepare them for viewing by different examination committees. - Devise general frameworks and policies pertaining to University examinations without prejudice to the relevant provisions of University bylaws and regulations. - Study any obstacles impeding the implementation of examination rules and procedures, and submit appropriate proposals for resolving to the University Council.